How to Make a Household Budget

 2. Start building an emergency fund

+As soon as you are able to, start building an emergency fund.
 After moving into your new home, it’s tempting to spend a lot of money on furniture and appliances.
 But before you get caught up shopping, make sure you have enough room in your household budget for unexpected expenses.

 Why you need an emergency fund